 "It was a privilege to be part of such a great planning team," Dean said.
 "It was a treat to see."

 San Juan Regional Medical Center provided emergency medical technicians along the course to assist runners if needed, said the medical center's Full Engagement Training Program Manager Sandra Grunwaldt.
-She praised organizers for including a variety of terrain, and providing options suitable for runners of all ages and fitness levels.

 "That made it really run," she said.
 "You never got bored."

 Members of the Foundation For Educational Excellence began planning the race in January 2012.

 "We plan on doing it again," said Dolores Cammon, event co-chair.